Skip to content

 Our goal is to make this project easily usable and capable of targeting as many devices as possible.
 Since web browsers are already universally widespread, they are the natural platform for client-side rendering.
 While traditional web visuals are structured using HTML and CSS, WebAssembly is a compelling alternative for multiple reasons.

-<canvas>is completely controlled and drawn onto by the WebAssembly binary, bypassing standard DOM layout overhead. - Minimal HTML Footprint: We serve a very lean HTML file containing a single
+• Minimal HTML Footprint: We serve a very lean HTML file containing a single <canvas> element.

 Native Backend